 Bedazzled by harmonically resonant, light encoded, soothing yet eye catching patterns achieved by using natural phi ratio, mid D range fractals,

-geometric shapes and patterns, light and repetitions and opulent color schemes.
+geometric shapes and patterns, lighting, repetitions and opulent color schemes.

 Why do I Love Fractals?

 and why are they in everything I create?

 Simple, they have a resonance and proven healing quality to them

 The following excerpts are from an article that can be found at https://www.adventure-journal.com/2017/04/nature-soothing-might-fractals/ and was originally posted theconversation.com here https://theconversation.com/fractal-patterns-in-nature-and-art-are-aesthetically-pleasing-and-stress-reducing-73255

 Fractal patterns in nature and art are aesthetically pleasing and stress-reducing

 “Your visual system is in some way hardwired to understand fractals,” said Taylor.
 “The stress-reduction is triggered by a physiological resonance that occurs when the fractal structure of the eye matches that of the fractal image being viewed.”